socotecio/django-socio-grpc/docs/features/proto-generation.rst

 MessageNameConstructor
 ----------------------

-DSG use a dedicated class to implement the proto name generated.
-By default this class is :func:`MessageNameConstructor <django_socio_grpc.protobuf.message_name_constructor.MessageNameConstructor>`.
+DSG uses a :func:`MessageNameConstructor <django_socio_grpc.protobuf.message_name_constructor.MessageNameConstructor>` to construct the names of unspecified messages.

-It follow the simple logic of:
+By default :func:`DefaultMessageNameConstructor` is used, it follow this logic:

 - If a specific request or response name is set we use it.
 - If not
     - If the message is a string we use it